 In December 2020, Kosmos completed a farm down of our portfolio of exploration assets to B.V.
 Dordtsche Petroleum Maatschappij ("Shell"), a wholly-owned subsidiary of Royal Dutch Shell PLC (LSE: RDSA).
 As part of this farm down, Shell acquired Kosmos' participating interest in blocks offshore São Tomé & Príncipe, Suriname, Namibia, and South Africa.
 The 2020 figures represent January 1, 2020, through the transaction's close on December 10, 2020.
+We will not have data for Namibia, South Africa, or Suriname starting in 2021.

 Kosmos exited Cote D'Ivoire in 2020.
 We have included relevant data from January 1, 2020 through our exit.
+We will not have data for Cote D'Ivoire starting in 2021.